Easy Piano Lesson for Learning Basic Jazz

 A Quick Review

-What important points will help you the most?
-Let's see how many you can remember.
+Which of the following points will help you the most?
+Let's see how many you can remember:

 - Pay attention to your feelings for expressive playing.